 MAX Digital gives your team access to all the information available on any mobile device.
 Pair that with the kind of data with the quality training you give your staff, and you’ll be working with true product experts.
 Preparing your team for that level of success will help you validate the value of every car in your inventory and build trust among your customer base.

 Even a sales novice can be highly successful with that level of detail at their fingertips to share.
-In the picture featured at the top of this blog, one of our Dealer Development team members, Ty Fleming was walking a client’s used car lot when a customer was looking for more information on the vehicle.
+In the picture featured at the top of this blog, one of our Account Executives, Ty Fleming was walking a client’s used car lot when a customer was looking for more information on the vehicle.
 He had never been a car salesman, but was able to scan the car and answer all of the questions the customer had.
 That customer purchased the car that same day.

 If you want to learn more about what MAX Digital can do to turn your sales team into product experts, or if you have questions about any of our solutions, request a demo now.
 We look forward to introducing you to our product experts.